Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 The boundary widths along the $y$-axis of $\pm 350~\mu{\rm m}$, $\pm 400~\mu{\rm m}$, and $\pm 450~\mu{\rm m}$ are selected for the second, third, and fourth tracking layers, respectively.
 This increase accounts for the growing discrepancy between the inferred and true particle trajectory, resulting from effects such as multiple scattering and the propagation of momentum-estimation errors at the pivot into spatial uncertainties in the downstream tracking layers.
 The width in the $x$-direction is chosen to ensure full coverage of the chip along the $x$-axis, due to the specific construction of the $\mathcal{M}$ map object discussed in Sec.~\ref{sec:acts_kinematics}, which is insensitive to the initial momentum along $x$.
 These boundaries effectively define a 3D seed ``tunnel'' encapsulating all seed measurements.\\

 Fig.~\ref{fig:seeding_performance} shows the seeding performance.
 To quantify this performance we introduce the seed ``matching degree'' concept, which is defined as follows: let the seed pivot be associated with a signal positron that produces $N$ measurements in the detector.
-If $M\leq N$ of these measurements are found within the seed’s tunnel, then the matching degree of this seed is $M/N$.
+Further, let $M$ of these measurements fall inside the seed tunnel.
+Then the matching degree of this seed is $M/N$.
 If the pivot is not associated with a signal positron, the seed matching degree is set to zero.
 Within the acceptance, the matching degree narrows down to 0/4, 1/4, ..., 4/4.
 The seeding efficiency is measured within the acceptance in bins of the signal positron’s true energy.
 It is defined as the fraction of fully matched (matching degree 4/4) seeds out of all positrons in a given energy bin.

 The seed size refers to the number of measurements falling within the seed tunnel from all layers.
 Each layer must have at least one measurement in the tunnel to make a seed and minimum seed size of four is imposed for all subsequent reconstruction steps.
 The efficiency of the seeding algorithm within the acceptance is $\sim 91\%$.
 As expected, it decreases for lower-energy positrons ($\sim1.5\textsf{--}2.5$~GeV).
 Capturing these positrons would require expanding the tunnel boundaries along the $y$-direction.
 However, this would increase the seed sizes and, in turn, the computational complexity of later stages in the reconstruction workflow.
 We remind that Fig.~\ref{fig:seeding_performance} and all figures in the subsequent analysis are scaled to the $a_0=5$ scenario.
 This applies for all distributions below that are normalized to the number of BXs.